-Prince Edward Island is fortunate to have a vibrant and growing business community.
+Prince Edward Island has a vibrant and growing business community.
 Island businesses continue to deliver the highest quality products and service to the marketplace.

-Our economy features a mix of traditional resources - agriculture, fisheries and tourism - that have undergone significant modernization as well as new industries.
+Our economy features a mix of traditional resources - agriculture, fisheries and tourism - that have undergone significant modernization as well as new industry sectors including bioscience and advanced manufacturing.
 Business acumen and entrepreneurship are at the core of PEI's economic success.

 The number of jobs in PEI reached an all-time high of 74,200 in 2014.
-Minimum wage is $11.25 per hour and the provincial government has numerous programs available to help students get into the job market.
+As of April 1, 2017, minimum wage is $11.25 per hour and the provincial government has numerous programs available to help students get into the job market.

 Farming in Prince Edward Island first began when French settlers planted grain crops around 1720.
 Since then, agriculture has grown into an important economic industry with 2016 seeing $487.0 million in farm cash receipts.
 Production of potatoes, soybeans, and blueberries are reaching record highs and continue to expand.